Susanne Cramer: Biography

 Cramer had a six-year career in American television, starting with a 1963 episode of The Dakotas, and ending with a 1969 episode of The Guns of Will Sonnett.

 In between, she was in 24 other television roles.
-Among them were two appearances on The Rogues in 1964, two appearances on the Kraft Suspense Theater in 1965, two appearances on Burke's Law in 1964-65, and two appearances on The Man from U.N.C.L.E..
+Among them were two appearances on The Rogues in 1964, two appearances on the Kraft Suspense Theater in 1965, two appearances on Burke's Law in 1964–65, one appearance on My Favorite Martian in 1965, one appearance on The Rat Patrol in 1967 and two appearances on The Man from U.N.C.L.E..